baconjs/bacon.js/README.md

 Dependencies
 ============

-Runtime: jQuery or Zepto.js (optional; just for jQ/Zepto bindings) Build/test: node.js, npm, coffeescript
+Runtime: None, but Bacon.js supports binding events through jQuery and Zepto.js bindings.
+To build and run tests: node.js, npm, CoffeeScript

-Compatibility with other libs
+Compatibility with other libraries
 =============================

 Bacon.js doesn't mess with prototypes or the global object.
-Only exceptions below.
+The only exceptions are:

-* It exports the Bacon object.
-In a browser, this is added to the window object.
+* The `Bacon` global object.
+In a browser, this is added to the `window` object.
-* If jQuery is defined, it adds the asEventStream method to jQuery (similarly to Zepto)
+* If the global `jQuery` object is defined, it adds the `$.asEventStream` extension to jQuery.
+Same goes for the `Zepto` object.

-So, it should be pretty much compatible and a nice citizen.
+So, it should be pretty much a compatible and nice citizen.

-I'm not sure how it works in case some other lib adds stuff to, say, Array prototype, though.
-Maybe add test for this later?

 Compatibility with browsers
 ===========================

-TLDR: good.
+In summary: good.

 Bacon.js is not browser dependent, because it is not a UI library.

-I have personally used it Bacon.js with Chrome, Firefox, Safari, IE 6+, iPhone, iPad.

-Automatically tested on each commit on modern browsers and IE6+.
+The library is automatically tested on each commit on modern browsers and IE6+.

 The full Bacon.js test suite is run on testling.ci with a wide range of browsers:

 [![browser support test report](http://ci.testling.com/baconjs/bacon.js.png)](http://ci.testling.com/baconjs/bacon.js)

-Results from those tests are quite unreliable, producing random failures, but the bottom line is that there are no outstanding compatibility issues.
+Results of those tests are quite unreliable, containing random failures, but the bottom line is that there are no outstanding compatibility issues.

 Node.js
 =======